thingsboard/thingsboard.github.io/docs/pe/tutorials/telemetry-delta-calculation.md

     1:
         image: /images/tutorials/telemetry-delta-calculation/check-configuration-2-pe.png
         title: 'Copy the generated telemetry publishing command.'

-check-configuration-2:
-    0:
+    2:
         image: /images/tutorials/telemetry-delta-calculation/check-configuration-3-pe.png
-        title: 'Go to the "Latest telemetry" tab to monitor the incoming data in real time, and execute the copied command in your Terminal.
-You should see a "temperature" key with a value of 25.
-Additionally, a "deltaTemperature" key should appear with a value of 0.
-This is the result of the calculated field processing.'
+        title: 'Go to the "Latest telemetry" tab to monitor the incoming data in real time, and execute the copied command in the Terminal to send telemetry to ThingsBoard on behalf of the device.
+You will see two telemetry data keys: the temperature key with a value of 25, and the deltaTemperature key — the result of processing the temperature value using the calculated field function.
+Its value is 0 because, so far, only a single telemetry value has been sent to ThingsBoard.'

-check-configuration-3:
-    0:
+    3:
         image: /images/tutorials/telemetry-delta-calculation/check-configuration-4-pe.png
-        title: 'Publish another temperature value, for example 32.
-The "deltaTemperature" key value should now be 7, which meets the condition for triggering the alarm.'
+        title: 'Send another temperature value, for example, 32.
+The deltaTemperature value should now be 7, which matches the condition for triggering the alarm.'

-check-configuration-4:
-    0:
+    4:
         image: /images/tutorials/telemetry-delta-calculation/check-configuration-5-pe.png
         title: 'Navigate to the "Alarms" tab, where you should see the newly created alarm.
-This confirms that all our settings have been correctly configured.'
+This confirms that all our configurations are correct.'

 ---

 {% assign docsPrefix = "pe/" %}